Trrxx/Dojo-Stakepool/index.md

 1. <https://cardano.org/>
 2. <https://cardano.org/stake-pool-operation#what-is-staking>

+### Where to find us
-We will continue to update this page with information as needed and if you would like to follow the impact youve help make withing the karate sports community, see our sponsored competitors at events as well as their results at the events ,you can follow our socials:
+We will continue to update this page with information as needed and if you would like to follow the impact youve help make withing the karate sports community, see our sponsored competitors at events as well as their results at the events, you can follow our socials:
 - instagram (on its way)
 - facebook (on its way)
 - youtube (on its way)